resopmok/BAR_uikeys_collections/custom_presets/wasd_camera_presets/README.md

 # Presets with `WASD` camera movement

-Since `WASD` are bound to other actions in both the default keys and the grid keys presets, some compromises have to be made in order to use `WASD` for camera movement, generally by moving around important commands such as `D-Gun`.
+Since `WASD` are bound to other actions in both the grid keys and legacy key presets, some compromises have to be made in order to use `WASD` for camera movement, generally by moving around important commands such as `D-Gun`.

 Some options are provided below, and can be used a starting point for making your own preferred `WASD`-compatible keys.